Kinto/kinto/docs/faq.rst

 server, then  doing a dump would get you the data out, but it won't be in any documented format (it will be in an internal representation).

-Nevertheless Kinto protocol is build in order for you to sync data.
-Therefore you can use the protocol to sync two databases.
+Nevertheless you can use the Kinto HTTP API to sync two databases.